barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

     :language: python3
     :datafile: oscar_age_actress1.csv

-    Run the code below.
+    Fix the code below.
 It should read all the data into a list of dictionaries.
 Then it should create a new dictionary where the key is the age and the value is the number of actresses who won at that age.
 It should sort the items in the dictionary by the number of winners descending and return the top five tuples.
 Then it will write the data to a csv file using a csv writer.
     ~~~~
     import csv